She wrote, “I am very very new to homeschooling . . .” and asked for help.

 There are four core subjects: language arts, math, science, and social studies.

 Do NOT begin them all at the same time (the first day of school).
 Start with language arts and math your first week or two or even three.
+(We still do this slow start for a new academic year.)
 Set up the routine / schedule you think you want and then modify as needed.
-When those two are running smoothly, add science and a week or so later add social studies.
-Courses that fall under social studies include history, civics, geography.
-We often put several kids in the same course and rotate the years the specific subject matter is taught without worrying about grade levels.
-Once you are into the rhythm of the year and have the four core subjects running smoothly, think about literature — adding a literature study, definitely middle school and above.
+When those two subjects are running smoothly, add science and a week or so later add social studies.
+Courses that fall under social studies include history, civics, geography, cultural studies.
+We often put several kids in the same course/lessons and rotate the years the specific subject matter is taught without worrying about grade levels.
+Once you are into the rhythm of the year and have the four core subjects running smoothly, think about literature; add a literature study, definitely middle school and above.

-An important thing to remember when making homeschool curricula choices, our schooling is NOT about grade levels.
+An important thing to remember when making homeschool curricula choices, our schooling is NOT about grade levels or passing courses.
 It is about developing skills and building knowledge.
 Don’t think about a student as being behind, or ahead, or having to catch up!
 That is the thinking of public schools, and liberation from that mindset is one of the wonderful freedoms about homeschooling.

 You may be asking, Then how do I know for sure what to teach?
 You have several options.
 One, follow a specific curriculum like we did with Saxon math.
-Two, review the table of contents in various grade level textbooks.
+Two, review the table of contents in various grade level textbooks to create a checklist.
 Three, look at state standards as a guide to a broad outline of content and skills.
 Four, reference a resource like Core Knowledge sequence guides.
 I’ve used all of these to construct a broad outline of our educational pathway each year.

 Having shared the above, what follows in this post is a description of the curricula that we have used in our homeschool, K-12 since 2005.